-Arthroscopy is a procedure that is used to inspect, diagnose and repair problems inside a joint.
-During shoulder arthroscopy, a small camera (arthroscope) is inserted into the shoulder joint through a small cut in the skin.
-The camera displays pictures on a digital display, and your shoulder surgeon uses these images to guide miniature surgical instruments.
+Arthroscopy is a procedure that is used to examine, diagnose, and repair problems inside the joint.
+It involves inserting a tiny camera – an arthroscope – into the shoulder joint through a small cut or cuts in the skin.

 - Rotator cuff repair

 - Removal or repair of the labrum (stabilisation procedures)

 - Removal of inflamed tissue or loose cartilage

 Shoulder arthroscopy and similar surgeries have been performed since the 1970s, and these types of procedures are often the best option for the various injuries or shoulder problems mentioned above.

 Surgeons and medical professionals are constantly working to improve arthroscopic techniques and procedures, so be sure to work with an orthopaedic surgeon who is up to date with the latest state of the art arthroscopic technology and instruments.